Skip to Content

 Felix Jamieson, Roman Griffin Davis and Charlie Price in Cinqué Lee's Last Ride.

-My coming-of-age narrative initially began as an exasperating dead-end after I failed to locate two close childhood friends, Jamie and Devin, I haven’t seen since we were 12.
-When you’re a kid, you think you’ll be friends forever, but I’ve never been able to reconnect with these two, although I’ve tried hard to find them both.
+My coming-of-age narrative initially began as an exasperating dead-end after I failed to locate two close childhood friends, who I'll call Daniel and Nicky, I haven’t seen since we were 12.
+When you're a kid, you think you'll be friends forever, but I've never been able to reconnect with these two, although I've tried hard to find them both.
 Years ago, we went through a lot together – my mother had just died, and I was running wild, not having the tools to process my grief.
-These two friends helped me through that period in ways I’ve only realized since I’ve become an adult.
+These two friends helped me through that period in ways I've only realized since I’ve become an adult.
 Looking back, I only now know how deep our bond was, and writing this film was my way of remembering my friends.

 Cinque Lee in his mid teens.
 (Photo by David Lee.)

-One of my best friends said that the last time he saw Jamie was when they were walking out of the school, after being thrown out, tears streaming down his face.
+One of my best friends said that the last time he saw Daniel was when they were walking out of the school, after being thrown out, tears streaming down his face.
 I was already going to a different school at that point, so I only heard this story later, as an adult.
-Even though I wasn’t there, I can picture his face on that day, and it breaks my heart because I punched him in the face one time.
-He only cried because he was so embarrassed I’d punched him in front of the cool girls … He knew better than to talk about my mother, who had died, but he did it anyway, and I’ll never know why.
+Even though I wasn't there, I can picture his face on that day, and it breaks my heart because I punched him in the face one time.
+He only cried because he was so embarrassed I’d punched him in front of the cool girls … He knew better than to talk about my mother, who had died, but he did it anyway, and I'll never know why.

 I thought he was the toughest kid I ever knew.
 The first time I met him was at his hallway locker in school.
 His locker was wallpapered with pornography magazines.
 Like a full page of a woman's genitals spread out on display on his inside door.
 Kids would hang out in the hallway by his locker, waiting for him to come and open it up.
 He also lifted weights and had prominent veins in his arms and neck.
 And all of this at the tender age of 12.
 I thought I was a terror.
 He looked the part.